About

 Groton School, a coeducational boarding school in Groton, Massachusetts, welcomes applicants to the Charles C. Alexander Teaching Fellow Program.
 This program serves recent college graduates interested in working under supervision to develop the varied skills required of secondary boarding school teachers.
 The program offers as wide an exposure as possible to all aspects of boarding school life.

 Teaching fellow appointments are one-year, salaried positions.
-Also provided are living quarters, meals in the school's Dining Hall, and full utilities, except for telephone.
-Medical insurance is offered, with recipients paying a small percentage of the premium for the plan chosen.
+Also provided are living quarters, meals in the school's Dining Hall, and full utilities, except for telephone and internet service.
+Medical and dental insurance are offered, with recipients paying a small percentage of the premium for the plan chosen.

 We are accepting applications through January 10, 2025 for the 2025–26 school year.